qgis/QGIS-Documentation/source/docs/user_manual/introduction/qgis_configuration.rst

 * |options| :guilabel:`Options...`: set global :ref:`options <gui_options>` to
   apply in different areas of the software.
-These preferences are saved in the active :guilabel:`User profile` settings and applied by default whenever you open a new project with this profile.
+These preferences are saved in the active :ref:`User profile <user_profiles>` settings and applied by default whenever you open a new project with this profile.
   Also, they can be overridden during each QGIS session by the :ref:`project properties <project_properties>` (accessible under :menuselection:`Project` menu).

-..
-Todo: Add a link to user profile description when available

 * |interfaceCustomization| :guilabel:`Interface Customization...`: configure the
   :ref:`application interface <sec_customization>`, hiding dialogs or tools you may not need.